Liuddy/portfolio/README.md

 This project is simply a personal portfolio website designed to collect and present my work online.

 ## Features
-- An introduction to myself.
+- An about page to introduce myself.
 - An overview of each of my projects.
 - A detailed page for each project.
 - The ability to sort and filter projects.